UK – Compliance Archaeology & Environmental Impact Assessments

 Senior GIS Specialist

-Dr. Katherine Crawford joined the Chronicle Heritage team in 2023, having previously held academic positions at the University of British Columbia, Arizona State University, and the Cyprus Institute.
-Katherine’s work leverages GIS, machine learning, simulations, database systems, agent-based modeling, and network science to analyze sites and settlement patterns.
-Katherine holds a Ph.D. in Archaeology from the University of Southampton and an M.A. in Classical Archaeology from the University of British Columbia.
-Katherine has worked on excavation and surveying projects in Italy, the United Kingdom, North Macedonia, Cyprus, and Saudi Arabia.
+Dr. Katherine Crawford joined the Chronicle Heritage team in 2023, bringing 14 years of experience spanning archaeological fieldwork and advanced computational analysis.
+She holds a Ph.D. in Archaeology from the University of Southampton and an M.A. in Classical Archaeology from the University of British Columbia.
+Her research experience includes survey and excavation projects in the United Kingdom, Italy, North Macedonia, Levant, Cyprus, and Saudi Arabia.
+Katherine’s work leverages GIS, machine learning, simulations, database systems, agent-based modeling, and network science to support the analysis of sites and settlement patterns across diverse cultural and environmental contexts.

 Katherine Crawford, Ph.D.